 His platform is yet to be released in full, but it has taken on a resoundingly social liberal, pro-European character – though he seems unwilling to attach a label to his movemet.
 His aim is to walk a line between the untrammelled Thatcherism of Fillon and the more anti-business rhetoric of Benoît Hamon’s Socialists.
 Thus, Macron would work to scrap the 35-hour working week for younger and older workers, establish broader unemployment benefits, while making it easier for businesses to let workers go.
 Where his position truly diverges is regarding immigration and the European Union.
 Although he recognises the deep ethno-religious divisions in French society, he is unapologetically in favour of both immigration, and deeper EU integration.
 He has consistently sought to change the conversation towards one in which the European Union and the movement of people are seen as vehicles for growth, rather than nationalist, drum-beating scapegoats for France’s inequalities and high unemployment.
 Ultimately, his is a positive worldview, propagating the politics of hope, rather than the fear that engulfed Western discourse over the course of 2016.

-Hit pieces by Russian propaganda outlets have already begun to emerge, but so far the only dirt they have is that he is a former banker, and that he might be gay.
+Hit pieces by Russian propaganda outlets have already begun to emerge, but the only dirt they have is that he is a former banker, and that he might be gay.

 There is one important threat to Macron: Russia.
 A Macron presidency would be antithetical to Russian designs on Europe, and with Marine Le Pen having received indirect funding from Vladimir Putin via Russian banks, it is clear whose campaign the president is supporting.
 Even Fillon – broadly sympathetic to Russia – would be preferable, so the collapse of his popular support must have come as something of a blow to Kremlin apparatchiks.
 Hit pieces by propaganda outlets like Russia Today and Sputnik targeting Macron have already begun to emerge, but so far the only dirt they have been able to unearth is that he is a former Rothschild banker, and that he might be gay – the former is common knowledge, and the latter is a non-issue in French politics, even if it is true.
 Nonetheless, the French media, political, and security establishment is steeling itself for further Russian interference; we can only hope that the long arm of the Kremlin cannot be allowed to meddle with this election, as it did Trump’s.